sof202/HyLoRD/docs/high-level-docs/inputs-outputs.md

 - 4 - Mark name field
 - 11 - Fraction modified field (percent methylated)

+\remark
+The reference matrix and CpG list inputs (listed below) can be made easily with [SQUIRE](https://github.com/sof202/SQUIRE).
+This is a python-based CLI made by the same author that speeds up the process considerably (no need to write your own scripts).
+If you aren't working with bedmethyl data for the reference matrix, SQUIRE will not immediately help, but the ideas present within the source code might.

 ### CpG list (optional)

 Providing a CpG list will greatly improve computational performance with